arthurhu1872/physical-ai-stl/docs/quickstart.md

     make env   # quick dependency check
     make survey  # show versions of installed physical-AI frameworks

+If you plan to use these optional frameworks, install them with:

+    pip install -r requirements-extra.txt

+This will install packages such as PyTorch, RTAMT, MoonLight, TorchPhysics, and others which are not included by default.

 ### Java requirement

 MoonLight requires a Java runtime.
 Install Java 21 or higher and ensure 'java -version' reports 21.x.
 On macOS you can use Homebrew: